 Data to compare potential immigrants and non-immigrants previous to migration are rather scarce since most migrants originate from developing countries without tradition on data collection.
-In this paper, I employ the Vital Statistics in Ecuador and Spain to compare the birth outcomes of immigrants in Spain to that of non-immigrants in Ecuador and natives in Spain.
+In this paper, I employ the Vital Statistics in Ecuador and Spain to compare the birth outcomes of immigrant children in Spain to that of nonimmigrants in Ecuador and natives in Spain.
 Due to confidentiality issues, the same individual cannot be identified in the Vital Statistics of the two countries, and therefore immigrants and non-immigrants cannot be compared before the movement occurs.
 This represents a limitation to the study since the contribution of selection can not be disentangled from any direct effect of migration on health outcomes.
-However, the international migration episode between Ecuador and Spain has some interesting features that make it an interesting case study to gain further understanding on the nature of the healthy immigrant effect.
+However, the migration episode between Ecuador and Spain has some features that make it an interesting case study to gain further understanding on the nature of the HIE.

 First, the Vital Statistics in Spain since 2001 contain information on immigrants irrespectively of the legal status (illegal immigrants are also represented).
-Second, since the bulk of Ecuadorian immigrants moved to Spain between 1999 and 2003, the sorting of immigrants across different countries are not likely to distort the conclusions.
-Third, immigration to Spain is a recent phenomenon, and most of the foreign-born in the early 2000s are likely to be recent immigrants.
-Hence, the effect of acculturation or assimilation on the health gap estimated in the early 2000 (if any) is likely to be small.
-Fourth, in the early 2000s immigrants from different origins arrived to Spain attacked by the growing economy and the many job opportunities, in particular in the construction sector.
-The similarity of some of these immigrant groups allows me testing the hypothesis that selection is inversely proportion on distance and thus shed some light on its contribution to the healthy immigrant effect.
+Second, since the bulk of Ecuadorian immigrants moved to Spain between 1999 and 2003, the sorting of immigrants across different countries are not likely to distort my results.
+Third, immigration to Spain is a recent phenomenon, and most of the foreign-born in the early 2000s were likely to be recent immigrants.
+Hence, the effect of acculturation or assimilation on the health gap observed in the early 2000s (if any) is likely to be small.
+Fourth, at the beginning of the 2000s immigrants from different origins arrived to Spain attacked by the growing economy and the many job opportunities, in particular in the construction sector.
+The similarity among some of these immigrant groups allows me to test the hypothesis that selection is inversely proportional to distance and thus shed some light on its contribution to the healthy immigrant effect.